-We estimate that the net proceeds from the combined offering (based on the offering price of US\$ per ADS, after deducting underwriting discounts and estimated expenses) would be approximately US\$ million.
-We estimate that the net proceeds from the preemptive rights offerings would be approximately assuming the offers are fully subscribed.
+We estimate that the net proceeds from the combined offering (based on the closing price of US\$ for our ADSs on the New York Stock Exchange on , 2005, after deducting underwriting discounts and estimated expenses) would be approximately US\$ million.
+We estimate that the net proceeds from the preemptive rights offerings would be approximately US\$ assuming the offers are fully subscribed.

-We intend to use the net proceeds of the combined offering and the preemptive rights offerings as follows:
+We intend to use the net proceeds of the combined offering and the preemptive rights offerings for general corporate purposes, including capital expenditures, acquisitions and the repayment of debt.